RichCollinson/design-system/index.md

 ---
 layout: default
-title: DCI Design System!
+title: Introduction to DCI Design System
 ---
-# Introduction to DCI Design System

 Welcome to the DCI Design system.
 Right now, it’s less a design system, and more of a design library for the Digital Customer Interface.